 Public and Private – Public blockchains such as Bitcoin and Ethereum are permission-less available for use.
 Any node can conduct transactions as well as take part in the consensus process to advance the blockchain.

-The private (permissioned) blockchains are blockchains are operated by an organization or consortium.
-Its access is only to trusted users who have been granted the permission to use the blockchain by its proof.
+The private (permissioned) blockchains are operated by an organization or consortium.
+Its access is only to trusted users who have been granted permission to use the blockchain technology by its proof.
 The transactions in private blockchain are faster compared to Public Blockchains as it does not need a large network of hashing (miners) and heavy computation.

 Cryptography – Ensures authentication and verifiable transactions.
-Each new block contains a cryptographic hash of the previous block and makes it hard to break by any adversarial process in the distributed system.
+Each new block contains a cryptographic hash of the previous block and makes it hard to break by an adversarial process in the distributed system.